vjekoart/retrovizor/Readme.md

             `@import` statement for the library CSS file can be changed - same function that's used when building a library.

+        * Extract all file related functions from `library.bits.js` to `library.fs.js`
+        * Add hashing logic to `buildStyles` and `buildScripts`
         * Optimise `library.bits.js:getFileHash` function
         * Reduce the hash length
+        * Dependency versioning so newer versions are loaded if changed
         * Clear `dist/` folder before the build action
         * Use content hashes during the build action
     * Handlebars (generateHTML) error handling in case of syntax error